50 Things About Artificial Turf

 What began as a part of a solution to help improve inner city youth’s physical fitness in the 1950s sprouted into an entire industry dedicated to synthetic grass production.

 The Ford Foundation’s Education Facilities Laboratory, in conjunction with Monsanto Industries and Chemstrand, encouraged the use of synthetic fiber carpeting in schools.
-From 1962 through 1966, The Creative Group, Chemstrand’s research organization, tested the synthetic turf carpet surfaces for flammability, water drainage and resistance, and durability regarding foot traction.
+From 1962 through 1966, The Creative Group, Chemstrand’s research organization, tested the synthetic turf carpet surfaces for water drainage, resistance, and durability regarding foot traction.

 The first large synthetic grass installation occurred in 1964 at Moses Brown School in Providence, Rhode Island.
 The grass was referred to as “Chemgrass.”